zion-group/BasejumpDoc/source/bsg_misc.rst

 * Overview

-  This is a dff with no reset Port.It is triggered by positive edge of the i1.
+  This is a set of DFFs.
+Each DFF is triggered by the positive edge of the its corresponding bit of i1.
+There is no reset or enable signals for these DFFs.

 * Parameter